Happily Ever After (1989 film): Home media

 Happily Ever After was issued on VHS and LaserDisc by Worldvision and later on DVD (in an edit censoring some violence) by 20th Century Fox Home Entertainment.
-In 2007, BCI Eclipse released a Storybook-themed DVD set with Happily Ever After, Journey Back to Oz and A Snow White Christmas.
+In 2007, BCI Eclipse released a storybook-themed DVD set with Happily Ever After, Journey Back to Oz, and another "Snow White" sequel film, A Snow White Christmas.
+This release contains the uncut version of the film, but due to it being taken from a PAL master copy, the film's speed and sound pitch are raised by 4%.

-As of 2021, rights are owned by Universal Pictures through DreamWorks Animation under their ownership of DreamWorks Classics, which holds much of the Filmation catalog.
+As of 2016, the rights to the film are owned by Universal Pictures through DreamWorks Animation under their ownership of DreamWorks Classics, which holds much of the Filmation catalog.

 Reception

-Despite a substantial advertising campaign and having been expected to become "one of the biggest hits of the year,” Happily Ever After performed poorly in the box office during its theatrical run.
+Despite a substantial advertising campaign and having been expected to become "one of the biggest hits of the year," Happily Ever After performed poorly in the box office during its theatrical run.
 Its domestic gross was only $3,299,382.

 It received generally negative reviews.
 According to Stephen Holden of The New York Times, "visually, Happily Ever After is mundane.
 The animation is jumpy, the settings flat, the colors pretty but less than enchanting.
-The movie's strongest element is its storytelling, which is not only imaginative but also clear and smoothly paced.”
-Kevin Thomas of Los Angeles Times opined the characters (especially the Prince) were "bland" and called the film's songs "instantly forgettable.”
+The movie's strongest element is its storytelling, which is not only imaginative but also clear and smoothly paced."
+Kevin Thomas of Los Angeles Times opined the characters (especially the Prince) were "bland" and called the film's songs "instantly forgettable."
 Rita Kemple of The Washington Post derided the "inane" humor attempts as well as "badly drawn characters" and their "clumsy" animation.
-Desert News' Chris Hicks similarly wrote: "Sadly, the animation here is weak, the gags even weaker and the story completely uninvolving".
-Steve Daly of Entertainment Weekly gave the film a score of F and recommended to "give this Snow White the big kiss-off".
-Chicago Tribunes Mark Caro wrote that the comparison with Disney's classic Snow White "couldn't be more brutal.”
+Desert News' Chris Hicks similarly wrote: "Sadly, the animation here is weak, the gags even weaker and the story completely uninvolving."
+Steve Daly of Entertainment Weekly gave the film a score of F and recommended to "give this Snow White the big kiss-off."
+Chicago Tribunes Mark Caro wrote that the comparison with Disney's classic Snow White "couldn't be more brutal."
 The film currently has a 40% approval rating based on 10 reviews on Rotten Tomatoes, with an average rating of 5.9/10.
+Jerry Beck's The Animated Movie Guide gave it zero stars, citing a "rushed" look, convoluted plot, "mundane" action, mediocre animation, and "wasted" star voice cast, contrasting it with the "wit, charm, and heart" of the Disney film.

 Other reviews were more positive.
 Jeff Shannon of Seattle Times opined that "this one's a cut above in the animation contest, deserving attention in the once-exclusive realm of Disney and Don Bluth.
-It almost, but not quite, escapes those nagging comparisons.”
-Ralph Novak of People wrote that although "the animation is less sophisticated than the Disney standard,” the story "moves nicely, though,” with a "colorful" cast of voices.
-Candice Russell of Sun-Sentinel called it "a sweet and likable film,” crediting a screenplay "that avoids cuteness and sentimentality and remembers that kiddie fare is fun" and "a few charming songs adding to the merriment.”
+It almost, but not quite, escapes those nagging comparisons."
+Ralph Novak of People wrote that although "the animation is less sophisticated than the Disney standard," the story "moves nicely, though," with a "colorful" cast of voices.
+Candice Russell of Sun-Sentinel called it "a sweet and likable film," crediting a screenplay "that avoids cuteness and sentimentality and remembers that kiddie fare is fun" and "a few charming songs adding to the merriment."